Anna O'Byrne

-Anna O'Byrne (born 20 September 1987) is an Australian actress and soprano singer best known for her portrayal of Christine Daaé in Andrew Lloyd Webber's The Phantom of the Opera and the original Australian production of Lloyd Webber's sequel, Love Never Dies, for which she was nominated for a Green Room Award.
+Anna O'Byrne (born 20 September 1987 in Melbourne, Australia) is an Australian actress and soprano singer best known for her portrayal of Christine Daaé in Andrew Lloyd Webber's The Phantom of the Opera and the original Australian production of Lloyd Webber's sequel, Love Never Dies, for which she was nominated for a Green Room Award.

 O'Byrne has also portrayed Maria in West Side Story, as well as Sister Sarah Brown in Guys and Dolls.
-From 2016, O'Byrne has played Eliza Doolittle in the Julie Andrews-directed production of My Fair Lady for Opera Australia at the Sydney Opera House, touring in 2017 to Brisbane, Melbourne and back to Sydney.
-She is currently based in London and performs internationally.
+From 2016, O'Byrne has played Eliza Doolittle in the Julie Andrews-directed production of My Fair Lady for Opera Australia at the Sydney Opera House, touring in 2017 to Brisbane, Melbourne, and back to Sydney.
 Her performance career includes opera, theatre, concert, and film.

-Early life
+Early life and education

-Anna O’Byrne was born in Melbourne, Australia, and was educated at Elwood Primary School and St Michael's Grammar School.
+Anna O'Byrne was born in Melbourne, Australia, and was educated at Elwood Primary School and St Michael's Grammar School.
 She played violin from the age of 5, and performed in school orchestras and sang with the Australian Girls Choir.
-As a seventeen year old, she won the best Junior Female Performer in the Music Theatre Guild of Victoria Awards for her role as Mrs Lovett in Sweeney Todd.
+As a 17-year-old, she won the best Junior Female Performer in the Music Theatre Guild of Victoria Awards for her role as Mrs Lovett in Sweeney Todd.

 She later studied at the Victorian College of the Arts and was awarded a Bachelor of Music Performance (Honours).